vsrp1010/codex/README.md

 # Codex

-A collection of interactive web applications.
+A collection of interactive applications.

 ## Projects